A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: Newton continuation

-The only remaining issue is how to select the sequence of $\lambda_k$'s.
+The only remaining issue is how to select the sequence of $\tau_k$'s.
 We use an adaptive rule defined as follows.
 Assume that there are no body forces and that the traction boundary conditions are all zero (i.e., ``traction-free'' surfaces).
 This means that the only loading term is the Dirichlet boundary condition.
-We form the deformed mesh $M_{k-1}$ after applying the displacements given by $\u_{k-1}$ to non-Dirichlet nodes and Dirichlet boundary conditions scaled by $\lambda_{k-1}$, (i.e., the deformed position is given by $\XX+\lambda_{k-1}(\phi_0(\XX)-\XX)$ in the case of linear parametrization) to Dirichlet nodes.
-Next, we compute a value of $\lambda_k$ such that, if the boundary nodes in $M_{k-1}$ are further deformed to positions given by $\XX+\lambda_k(\phi_0(\XX)-\XX)$, then no tetrahedron altitude will decrease by more than a factor of $\eta$, where $\eta\le 1$ is a tuning parameter of the continuation algorithm.
-(In particular, the step is sufficiently small that the mesh will not tangle after the new boundary condition given by $\lambda_k$ is applied to $M$.)
+We form the deformed mesh $M_{k-1}$ after applying the displacements given by $\u_{k-1}$ to non-Dirichlet nodes and Dirichlet boundary conditions scaled by $\tau_{k-1}$, (i.e., the deformed position is given by $\XX+\tau_{k-1}(\phi_0(\XX)-\XX)$ in the case of linear parametrization) to Dirichlet nodes.
+Next, we compute a value of $\tau_k$ such that, if the boundary nodes in $M_{k-1}$ are further deformed to positions given by $\XX+\tau_k(\phi_0(\XX)-\XX)$, then no tetrahedron altitude will decrease by more than a factor of $\eta$, where $\eta$ is a tuning parameter of the continuation algorithm.
+Typically $\eta\le 1$.
+(In particular, the step is sufficiently small that the mesh will not tangle after the new boundary condition given by $\tau_k$ is applied to $M$.)
+We also investigate some more aggressive continuation strategies with $\eta > 1$ in our experiments in Sections \ref{sec:2Dexperiments} and \ref{sec:3Dexperiments}.
 This adaptive strategy appears to work reasonably well, although we did encounter some robustness problems discussed in Section~\ref{sec:3Dexperiments}.
+We also compare these adaptive step selection strategies with a constant step-size strategy.

+In this paper, we assume that the problem under consideration is to determine a single final configuration.
+Newton continuation finds this final configuration, and, as a by-product, also computes many intermediate configurations.
+In some applications this ``by-product'' is in fact the principal application of continuation.
+For example, the entire loading path is sometimes sought when the hyperelastic material is, in and of itself, the object of study (e.g., a study of soft-tissue deformation or damage due to an impact).

+On the other hand, for problems in which the hyperelastic material is merely one component of a larger problem (e.g., a vibration isolator in the model of a large structure), the entire load path is usually not needed.
+Furthermore, even in applications where the entire loading path is required, our technique is applicable since UBN can be used in combination with Newton continuation to obtain an improved initial guess and larger steps than is possible using Newton continuation alone.